Jon Zens and Frank Viola – A Public Response

 I am providing this preliminary response, both personally and on behalf of our fellowships, to your letter of May 10th and to your many related statements on Facebook.
 I thus write for myself and as an elder within those fellowships.

-The context of your letter, and this response, is our ongoing belief that the facts and public warnings asserted against Frank Viola for abuse and sexual exploitation by his former church were properly issued.
+The context of this response are the facts and public warnings issued against Frank Viola for abuse and sexual exploitation by his former church.

 Continue reading